Yemen's Houthis Claim Fresh Attacks Towards Israel

 The Houthi attacks came a day after Israeli Air Forces severely damaged Houthi-held Sanaa International Airport and Hodeidah port on the Red Sea in a series of deadly airstrikes.

-On Tuesday, the US and Houthis agreed to an Oman-mediated deal to cease trading attacks after weeks of air strikes.
+On Tuesday, the United States and Houthis agreed to an Oman-mediated deal to cease trading attacks after weeks of air strikes.

 However, the Houthi group claimed it will continue launching attacks towards Israel until Israel ends its offensive in Gaza and lifts the blockade against Palestinians.